- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Each veterinary hospital will have different recommendations for flea control.
-At All Pets Medical Centre, we carry two products, Advantage and Program.
+At All Pets Medical Centre, we carry pills and topical flea medications.
 Different pets may benefit from one or the other or sometimes use of both of the products, hence I would have to say that there is not one "best" flea product in my mind.
-Generally, we suggest that most pets be on Program year around and then add Advantage if the pet has an allergy to fleas.
-Many of our clients add Advantage to their flea control regimes during the summer months and this seems to help greatly.

 Is it ok to free feed my dogs and cats?

 The answer to that question all depends on the individual dogs and cats.
 Many pets do not do well with this system as they overeat and become obese.
 Once the pet is overweight, weight loss is not an easy task.
 Hence, as with many situations, prevention is the key.
 Other pets only eat when hungry and will not become overweight.
-If you elect to feed your pet set meals rather than free choice, than two meals daily rather than one is best.
-This way the pet is not hungry a lot of hour in the day.
+If you elect to feed your pet set meals rather than free choice, then two meals daily rather than one is best.

 When should I have my dog or cat spayed?

 We recommend all dogs and cats that are not being bred or showed be spayed.
-In the past, it was recommended that a dog should go through a first heat cycle prior to spaying.
-It has since been shown that there is about a 300 time less chance that a dog will develop mammary or breast cancer later in life if the dog is spayed BEFORE the first heat cycle.
-As dogs generally come into heat between 5 and 10 months of age, we recommend spaying when they are 3 to 4 months of age, so that the pet will be spayed PRIOR to the first heat cycle.
-Cats should also be spayed 3 to 4 months of age as they can start their heat cycles at 5-6 months of age also.
+As dogs generally come into heat between 6 and 10 months of age, we recommend spaying before 6 months of age, so that the pet will be spayed PRIOR to the first heat cycle.
+Cats should also be spayed prior to 5-6 months of age as they can start their heat cycles at 5-6 months of age also.
 Pets spayed at young ages appear to handle the procedures well and we strongly recommend spaying for both health reasons for the pet in addition to helping with population control.

 Should I do annual blood work on my dog and cat?

 Preventive medicine is the key for both our pets and us.
-The reasons for annual blood work are to uncover sub clinical problems before they are evident.
-When pets get older, performing blood work twice a year should also be considered.
+The reasons for annual blood work are to uncover subclinical problems before they are evident.
+When pets get older, performing blood work twice a year might also be considered.